web333wiki/web3-wiki/cards/Pectra upgrade.md

 ## Overview

-The **Pectra Upgrade** is the next major planned hard fork for the Ethereum network, anticipated to follow the [[Dencun Upgrade (EIP-4844)]].
+The **Pectra Upgrade** is the next major planned hard fork for the Ethereum network, anticipated to follow the [[Dencun upgrade]].
 It combines two simultaneous upgrades: "Prague" for the execution layer and "Electra" for the consensus layer.
 Pectra is expected to be a feature-rich upgrade, focusing on several key areas including improvements to staking, enhancements to account abstraction (building on EIP-7702), and further support for Layer 2 scaling.

 - **Problem Solved:** Aims to address various aspects of Ethereum's functionality, including validator user experience, core account features, and network efficiency, particularly concerning staking and Layer 2 data availability.
 - **Value Proposition:** Expected to deliver a more user-friendly staking experience, more powerful and flexible account capabilities, and continued improvements to Ethereum's scalability and efficiency as a global settlement layer.